Click here for the home page

 "Large numbers . . . were condemned, not so much for incendiarism as for their antisocial tendencies.
 Their deaths were made farcical.
 Dressed in wild animals' skins, they were torn to pieces by dogs, or crucified, or made into torches to be ignited after dark . . .
 Nero provided his Gardens for the spectacle, and exhibited displays in the Circus . . .
 Despite their guilt as Christians, and the ruthless punishment it deserved, the victims were pitied.
 For it was felt they were being sacrificed to one man's brutality rather than to the national interest."(11)

 Despite the size of the disaster, Nero was delighted.
 He seized the whole devastated area and turned it into a huge private park.
 The entrance led from the Forum, through a series of colonnades to a statue of Nero, 120 feet high, and then on to an artificial lake.
 To the left of that lake, nestled at the foot of the Oppian hill, was the new palace, which he called the Golden House.
-It was not as big as the palace lost in the fire--Nero's taste was getting more sophisticated--just a few hundred rooms that included a revolving banquet hall with a cupola over it, walls of gold and jewels, baths flowing with sulfur and salt water, the world's largest hydraulic organ, machines for squirting perfume in all directions, secret panels to drop flowers on guests, and a duplex apartment for his pet ape.
+It was not as big as the palace lost in the fire--Nero's taste was getting more sophisticated--but still it had a few hundred rooms that included a revolving banquet hall with a cupola over it, walls of gold and jewels, baths flowing with sulfur and salt water, the world's largest hydraulic organ, machines for squirting perfume in all directions, secret panels to drop flowers on guests, and a duplex apartment for his pet ape.
 What Nero liked best about the Golden House was the view; the nearby hills blocked out the hustle and bustle of the rest of the city, so all one could see was the park.
 "At last I can live like a human being," said Nero as he settled down happily to the country life which was his new enthusiasm.(12)

 For many Romans the Golden House was too much.
 Not only did they resent the luxury of it, they hated having to walk all the way around the park (a detour of about two miles) to get to the other side of the city.
 At the same time Nero's extravagance undid his positive accomplishments.
 He gambled for enormous stakes, showered gladiators and actors with unheard-of prizes (a farm, a city block, or a ship), and went to picnics with a train of 1,000 carriages, drawn by silver-shod mules.
 To pay for all this and the army's wages he started killing wealthy landowners and confiscated their estates; he also raised taxes back to their former levels, looted temple treasuries, and debased the gold and silver coinage.
 Meanwhile, Seneca was accused of plotting against Nero and forced to commit suicide.